 In early 2013, the company became the original broadcaster and distributor for House of Cards, which certainly helped Netflix to beat the earnings estimates.
 International expansion has been a major source of growth for the company, adding a further 1.4 million subscribers overseas in Q3 2013.

-Netflix is clearly an impressive company and is likely to release more original content, expand furthermore internationally and seal more rewarding partnerships and joint venture deals with other companies.
+Netflix is clearly an impressive company and is likely to release more original content, expand further internationally, and seal more rewarding partnerships and joint venture deals with other companies.
 Hastings, the founder who also serves as the CEO of Netflix, recently expressed interest in getting into cable which could well present even more growth.

 The Valuation of Netflix and Making Comparisons